ucarbonregistry/ucarbonregistry/README.md

 ### World's 1st Carbon Credits Program with Environmental Additionality Eligibility For Projects
 ### World's 1st Water Credits Program for Rainwater/Groundwater/Recycling Projects
-### World's 1st Registry to Allow Live Transfer of Credits on Blockchain
+### World's 1st Registry to Allow Free Live Transfer of Credits on Blockchain

 <!--
 **ucarbonregistry/ucarbonregistry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.